omwdunkley/crazyflieROS/README.md

  * Start the PID controller
    * ```roslaunch crazyflieROS pid.launch js:=X``` Where x is the joystick you need.
      * Use ```ls /dev/input/js*``` and ```jstest /dev/input/x/``` to determine which joystick you need
    * This launched 3 nodes, and configures them to respawn if closed.
-Also sets deadzone/caolesce intervals, etc
+Also sets deadzone/coalesce intervals, etc
-     * joy_node, which reads the filesystem for joystick input and outputs a joy msg
+     * joy_node, which reads the file system for joystick input and outputs a joy msg
      * joy_pid_controller, read tfs and joy msg to either remote contorl flie or pid control flie
      * dynamic_reconfigure, a gui to change the parameters of the joy node